University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 * *In the `mkdir` command, what did the argument `--parents` do?*
 * *In the same command, what was the effect of placing `ref`, `0_raw`, `1_trim` etc.  inside the curly braces?*

-### Create symlinks to access raw data
+## Get data (with symlinks!)

 The data we use and create in bioinformatics is often very large and takes up a lot of storage spaces.
 Because data storage is usually limited and is surprisingly expensive, we need to manage our data carefully.
 One way we can do that is by using symlinks.

 A symlink (or 'symbolic link') is a shortcut that points to another file or folder.
-It lets you access the original file from a different location without duplicating it, saving disk space and keeping workflows flexible.
+It lets you access the original file from a different location without duplicating it and thereby saves disk space.

 We will create symlinks to the .fastq files for our analysis and will copy over the reference sequence.

-Note that symlinks don't have to have the same name as the file they are pointing to but we will keep them the same here.
+**Note:** Symlinks don't have to have the same name as the file they are pointing to but we will keep them the same here.

 ```bash
 cd Practical_alignment